superman11111111/money/README.md

 Get ARK ETF Portfolio, record changes, serve their biggest investments as API, acccess per App => Buy in broker (TradeRepublic)

+##TODO

+* Fix loading in .json files when some etf have data and other dont (in server.py)

 ### Step 1 (S1): Get Portfolio

 Server Side: